bastienleonard/hutte/doc/sphinx/reference/ssh_session.rst

         any commands. :meth:`Dsl#rsync` is the exception: the rsync program will be called, but with the ``--dry_run`` option (which can also be accomplished with :meth:`Dsl#rsync`'s ``dry_run`` option).
-Commands will always succeed, so it's not always possible to test all possibilities with this option.
+Note that this mode is pretty limited: commands will always succeed and won't produce any output.
 False by default.
       * ``verbose``: print additional information, may be useful for debugging.
 False by default.
       * ``characters_to_escape``: an array of characters that should